omgitstom/stealthisrepo/factpack.md

-**Enterprise Fact Pack**
+**SaaS Fact Pack**

-This fact pack serves as a comprehensive reference for understanding a companyâ€™s market positioning, business health, strategy, and operational insights.
-It can be customized for any enterprise across different industries.
+This fact pack is a comprehensive reference for understanding a companyâ€™s market positioning, business, strategy, and operational insights.
+It can be customized for any SaaS across different industries.

 ## Market Overview

 ### Industry Landscape

+*Understanding the broader industry landscape helps identify opportunities, threats, and trends shaping the market.
+This knowledge is critical for strategic decision-making and positioning.*

 - How is the industry defined?
 What are the key products, solutions, and services?
 - What pain points do customers face, and how do industry solutions address them?